swaroopnadella/playwright-java/README.md

  		-- tagname and idvalue is written as -> tagname#idvalue
  		-- we can use parent tag (div.demonstration-box) followed by space then child tag name(img) to form an CSS Selector -- Example: "div.demonstration-box img"

+  - iii.
+React Selectors
+   -- React selectors allow selecting elements by its component name and property values.
+   -- React selectors can be more stable than the DOM element selectors, as the property values are specific to the React components and not the HTML DOM structure.
+   -- React Developer Tools browser extension helps to identify the react selectors on the React web application.
+   -- We can test them using the Playwright CLI by launching the codegen for the website.
+   -- Use the Components and Profiler in the DevTools (F12) of the web browser to identify the React selectors.
+   -- Syntax for React selectors: "_react=componentName[attributeName='attributeValue']"
+   -- Example code for React selectors with Netflix website: page.locator("_react=UISelect[data-uia='language-picker']")

  5. Frames
  - frameLocator method : using selector